5 Tricks to Sleep Better on Planes

 Skip the Caffeine

-Especially with a day flight, where even looking out the window can be a distraction.
-Avoid tempting to drink a cup of coffee or soda before boarding and stick to water or juice when the soda cart comes around.
+Especially with a day flight, even looking out the window can distract you.
+Avoid being tempted to drink coffee or soda before boarding, and stick to water or juice when the soda cart comes around.

 But you might want to think twice before swallowing that extra large brew, besides what happens when you drink it on an empty stomach.
-First of all, drinking coffee dehydrates your body, which could cause nausea and headaches while you are in the air.
-Since it takes about five to six hours for caffeine to wear off.
+First, drinking coffee dehydrates your body, which could cause nausea and headaches while in the air since it takes about five to six hours for caffeine to wear off.

 Avoid Screens Before Sleeping

-The light from your laptop and smartphones will not help you sleep.
+The light from your laptop and smartphone will not help you sleep.
 You may think it is because you feel your eyes are getting tired.
-But all it does is to keep your brain awake and damage your eyes.
+But all it does is keep your brain awake and damage your eyes.
 So stay away from all screens before you go to sleep.

 Bring A Neck Pillow

 Many travelers swear by their supportive neck pillows.
-Did you know that the best way to use a travel pillow is to turn it over to support your chin?
-Choose a travel pillow that will help you replicate your sleep style in a limited space.
+Did you know the best way to use a travel pillow is to turn it over to support your chin?
+Choose a travel pillow to help you replicate your sleep style in a limited space.

 The best inflatable travel pillows allow you to fall asleep even in a packed economy area.
-There are all kinds of face balances and foam travel pillows in the market right now that are trying to better protect the neck of the travelers and provide a more comfortable rest in transit.
+All kinds of face balances and foam travel pillows in the market are trying to protect travelers’ necks better and provide a more comfortable rest in transit.